Glasgow Corporation Tramways No. 1068

 - Current status

-- Restored in operational condition but not currently commissioned for service.
+- Restored in operational condition and commissioned for service during the current season

 - Date started operating at Crich